MaxwellVolz/dotachesstool/README.md

 # To Do

-* Combolist pieces count unique
+* Combolist pieces unique pieces THEN count
-* Combolist show icon of piece
+* Combolist show icon of pieces
 * Combolist species and class sections